USCiLab/cereal/_includes/pointers.markdown

     ar( myX );
   }

-  // We could define load_and_allocate internally
+  // We could define load_and_construct internally
-  //static MyType * load_and_allocate( Archive & ar )
+  //static void load_and_construct( Archive & ar, cereal::construct<MyType> & construct )
   //{
   //  int x;
   //  ar( x );
-  //  return new MyType( x );
+  //  construct( x );
   //}
 };

-// Provide a specialization for LoadAndAllocate for your type
+// Provide a specialization for LoadAndConstruct for your type
 // if you want to do it externally. namespace cereal
 {
-  template <> struct LoadAndAllocate<MyType>
+  template <> struct LoadAndConstruct<MyType>
   {
-    // load_and_allocate will be passed the archive that you will be loading
+    // load_and_construct will be passed the archive that you will be loading
-    // from and should return a raw pointer to a dynamically allocated instance
+    // from as well as a special construct object that can be used to invoke
-    // of your type.
+    // the constructor for your class.
     //
-    // This will be captured by a smart pointer of some type and you need not
-    // worry about managing the memory
+    // More advanced functionality is available using construct, such as accessing
-    template <class Archive>
+    // class members, which is detailed in the doxygen. template <class Archive>
-    static MyType * load_and_allocate( Archive & ar )
+    static MyType * load_and_construct( Archive & ar, cereal::construct<MyType> & construct )
     {
       int x;
       ar( x );
-      return new MyType( x );
+      construct( x ); // calls MyType( x )
     }
   };
 ```